fregante/GhostText/README.md

 ## Usage

-### Open the connection
+1. Open your editor
+2. Sublime Text automatically starts the GhostText server, but in some editors you’ll need to run the "Enable GhostText" command.
+Refer to your editor's GhostText extension readme.

-In Chrome, click the GhostText button in the upper-right corner to open up Sublime Text.
-Alternatively you can you these keyboard shortcuts to activate GhostText:
+3. In the browser, click the **GhostText** button in the browser’s toolbar to start the connection for the current tab.
+4. If there's more than one field, you may be asked to select which field to synchronize.
+Click inside it to start.

+### Keyboard shortcuts

+Chrome offers some keyboard shortcuts to enable GhostText without clicking the button.
+They can be <a href="http://lifehacker.com/add-custom-keyboard-shortcuts-to-chrome-extensions-for-1595322121">changed or disabled</a>.
+Firefox doesn’t support them correctly yet.

 <table>
   <tr>